 1. Brazing filler metals (BFMs) must be allowed to cool undisturbed from its molten state until its temperature is below the solidus-temperature of that BFM.

 Thus, BFMs should never be quenched while they are still molten during any brazing operation (be it torch, induction or furnace brazing).
 BFMs must simply never be quenched while they are still molten, since such rapid cooling of any molten BFM can disturb the solidification process, causing the BFM to move and shift while trying to solidify, resulting in excessive voiding, cracking, etc. in the joint being brazed.

-2. Experiment with your furnace cycles to determine best timing to begin your rapid-cooling/quench to insure non-disturbed BFM solidification.
+2. Experiment with your furnace cycles to determine the best timing to begin your rapid-cooling/quench to ensure non-disturbed BFM solidification.

 You may find that, because of the normal delays in your furnace control instrumentation, the molten BFM may have fully solidified before the cooling gases actually hit the parts being brazed.
 If so, fine.
 But, if your quenching capabilities are such that that cooling gas may hit those parts while the BFM is still molten, then you may need to adjust the cooling cycle timing a little before the gas is introduced.

 KEY TO SUCCESS: Do not disturb the joint in any way while molten BFM is liquid and starting to cool down.
 Allow it to solidify completely before quenching it or moving it.
 Careful adherence to this principle will prevent a lot of potential problems in brazing.